stephenkyang/tp/docs/team/stephenkyang.md

 4. Testing of deposit commands and fixing bugs relating to the deposit class.

+5. Brainstorming with the team on the design and functionality of new features

 #### Contributions to the User Guide

 1. I added the instructions for the `Deposit` class commands, showing its related classes and how commands such as